 Trends in longevity records

-Sampling and lack of adequate statistical analysis explains mostly suffices to explain a pattern uncovered in a paper published in Nature on maximum age at death of humans.
+Inadequate statistical analysis explains patterns uncovered in a paper published in Nature on maximum age at death of humans.

 extremes